Tools and Guidance

 Version 13 of the Tool was launched at the UKCRF Network 2018 Annual Conference in Leeds, and there is now a standalone tool for paediatric facilities.

-We have an Intensity Group who deliver monthly web-based training on how to use the tool.
-Complete our training request form for more information on training dates.
+We have an Intensity Group who deliver monthly web-based training for beginners on how to use the tool as well as monthly Q&A sessions.
+For more information please visit our training page by clicking here.

 Training and Education